pingcap/docs-cn/ticdc/troubleshoot-ticdc.md

 ## When TiCDC replicates data to Kafka, can I control the maximum size of a single message in TiDB?

-No. Currently TiCDC sets the maximum size of batch messages to 512 MB, and that of a single message to 4 MB.
+Yes.
+You can set the `max-message-bytes` parameter to control the maximum size of data sent to the Kafka broker each time (optional, `64MB` by default).
+You can also set `max-batch-size` to specify the maximum number of change records in each Kafka message.
+Currently, the setting only takes effect when Kafka's protocol is `default` (optional, `4096` by default).

 ## When TiCDC replicates data to Kafka, does a message contain multiple types of data changes?